-- 1) There exists strong serial dependence for the changes of all the five exchange rates.
-The geometric random walk hypothesis (possibly with drift) is strongly rejected for all the five currencies. - 2) Although the changes of exchange rates are often serially uncorrelated (as is the case for CD, DM, BP, FF), they are clearly not an MDS for all the five currencies.
-There exists strong nonlinearity in mean for the changes of all the five exchange rates. - 3) For CD, DM, BP and FF, the nonlinearity in mean cannot be explained by the polynomials of lagged exchange rate changes.
-It is of a complicated and unknown form. - 4) There exist strong ARCH effects for all the five currencies.
-While the leverage effect is significant for CD, JY and FF, the ARCH-in-mean effect is significant only for JY. - 5) There are significant conditional skewness and/or conditional kurtosis.
+- 1. There exists strong serial dependence in the changes of all the five exchange rates.
+The geometric randomwalk hypothesis (possibly with drift) is strongly rejected for all the five currencies. - 2.
+Although the changes of exchange rates are often serially uncorrelated (as is the case for CD, DM, BP, FF), they are clearly not an MDS for any of the five currencies.
+There exists strong nonlinearity in mean for the changes of all the five exchange rates.

+- 3. For CD, DM, BP and FF, the nonlinearity in mean cannot be explained by the polynomials of lagged exchange rate changes.
+It is of a complicated and unknown form. - 4.
+There exist strong ARCH effects for all the five currencies.
+The leverage effect is significant for CD, JY, and FF; the ARCH-in-mean effect is significant only for JY. - 5.
+There are significant conditional skewness and/or conditional kurtosis.

 It is important to explore the implications of these stylized facts.
-In the rest of this paper, we focus on finding 2).
-The fact that exchange rate changes are not an MDS implies that exchange rate changes are predictable in mean.6 We will use some nonlinear time series models in combination with an MATTR to forecast the often neglected nonlinearity in mean for exchange rate changes.
+In the rest of this paper, we focus on finding 2.
+The fact that exchange rate changes are not an MDS implies that they are predictable in mean.6 We will use some nonlinear time series models in combination with an MATTR to forecast the often neglected nonlinearity in mean for exchange rate changes.